-Mastering the art of data storytelling is essential for any manager or consultant aiming to influence decision-making and inspire action through proposals and presentations.
+Mastering the art of data storytelling is essential for any manager or management consultant aiming to influence decision-making and inspire action through proposals and presentations.
 Data analytics plays a crucial role in transforming raw data into compelling data stories that resonate, spark emotion, and, most importantly, inspire action.

 In recent years, data and infographics have been particularly sharp focus, transforming the political landscape, serving as tools for conveying complex information and centralizing public perception.